EUCLID-code/EUCLID-code.github.io/README.md

 and the <a href="https://www.research-collection.ethz.ch/handle/20.500.11850/505693" target="_blank">ETH Research Collection</a> (see Ref.
 3.), respectively.
 The documentation of the hyperelasticity code and an example can be found <a href="https://EUCLID-code.github.io/EUCLID-hyperelasticity/mkdocs/site" target="_blank">here</a>.

+### Experimental Validation
+An experimental validation of EUCLID for the automated discovery of strain energy density functions of human brain tissue is presented in Ref.
+13.
+As the shiny surface of human brain tissue is not suited for full-field displacement measurements, a supervised version of EUCLID is proposed (in contrast to the original unsupervised concept of EUCLID), which is informed by labelled stress-strain and torque-twist data pairs.
+Codes are publically available in the <a href="https://doi.org/10.5905/ethz-1007-638" target="_blank">ETH Library</a> (see Ref.
+14.).

 ### Bayesian Inference
 In Ref.
 7., the problem of material model discovery was considered from a Bayesian perspective.
 Through Markov Chain Monte Carlo sampling, the Bayesian-EUCLID deduces a posterior probability distribution for the unknown material parameters,